Youth Development Principles and Practices in Out-of-School Time Settings, 2nd ed. - Print

 Sandra D. Simpkins is a professor in the School of Education at the University of California at Irvine.
 Her research examines how youth development unfolds over time and how families, friendships, and social position factors (such as ethnicity and culture) shape adolescents’ organized after-school activities and motivation.

-Alex Sullins is a doctoral student studying youth development in the Recreation, Park and Tourism Sciences department at Texas A&M University.
+Alex Sullins is a doctoral student studying youth development in the Department of Recreation, Park and Tourism Sciences at Texas A&M University.
 He is a certified Park and Recreation Professional with nearly a decade of professional experience programming youth and adult sports.

 Theresa (Terri) K. Sullivan is director of Applied Qualitative Research and Community Mobilization at Search Institute, where she works with field partners to employ qualitative research to inform youth development goals, policy, practice, and measures.
 A core area of interest and expertise is engaging marginalized youth as agents of change in policies, programs, and practices that affect them.